 Allowing third-party extensions

-When installing drivers for your Serato-compatible hardware on macOS High Sierra (and other subsequent macOS versions), a pop-up similar to the screenshot below will appear, often after the driver indicates it has been installed successfully.
+When installing drivers for your Serato-compatible hardware on macOS, a pop-up similar to the screenshot below will appear, often after the driver indicates it has been installed successfully.

 When you see the System Extension Blocked error message (as in the image below), please click Ok.